vespertilian/inactivity-countdown-timer/README.md

-# idle-countdown-timer
+# inactivity-countdown-timer

-A plain JS (Typescript) module that will countdown and timeout when users are idle.
+###A plain JS (Typescript) module that will countdown and timeout when users are inactive/idle.

 Can be used to transition away from sensitive on screen information and redirect to another page.
 Useful when a user forgets to close their browser or tab before walking away from their computer.

-Features
- - A count down - alert users you are going to transition them using the countDownCallback.
- - Activity is synced across tabs using local storage (users won't be transitioned if they are active in any tab)
- - Dynamically adjusting timer.
-Which will set itself to the largest timeout time, then change to timeout every second for the countdown.
- - Good browser support
- - Written in typescript and bundled as a UMD module.
- - Tests with a saucelabs setup for cross browser testing

-By default the inactivity timeout is reset by these events:

-- clicks
-- mousemovement
-- keypresses

-The timeout is synced across browser tabs via local storage.
-So being active in a second tab will not log you out of the first.

 ## Install

-******** package name forthcoming placeholder: `npm install idle-countdown-timer --save`
+`npm install inactivity-countdown-timer --save`

-## Supports

- - IE8+ (you need to include the ie8EventListenerPolyfill)
- - Chrome
- - Firefox
- - Safari

 ## Usage